skuid/SamplePages/Use_Cases/Task_List/README.md

-# Photo Directory of Contacts in Skuid
+# A better To-Do list

 We all need a better to-do list.
 A Skuid list provide the tools to make just what you need.